 He is my childhood icon, I grew up watching his energy on television.
 I grew up screaming “Sachin… Sachin…” while watching him fight for a century.
 When Sachin bats, the nation holds its breath.
 In 2013, the nation shed tears when he bid his goodbye to the 22 yards.
 Cricket team looks incomplete without his presence.
 One of the best features of Sachin as a person is humble down-to-earth nature and love for his family.
 Sachin has been through a lot during his tumultuous yet thrilling career as a cricketer.
-He had to wait for 22 years to finally achieve his ultimate something, something he rooted for since 1983 when he was just 10-years-old when he went to sleep dreaming of him holding the Worldcup.
+He had to wait for 22 years to finally achieve his ultimate dream something, something he rooted for since 1983 when he was just 10-years-old when he went to sleep dreaming of him holding the Worldcup.
 He voluntarily retired in 2013 in the same stadium where he began his cricketing career.
 People still shouted “Sachin… Sachin…” as he left the 22 yards.

 About the film…

 This is the first documentary I am watching from the multiplex.
-I am glad that the film came out in theaters because it was indeed an experience to watch it with an audience of young men and women.
+I am glad that the film came out in theatres because it was indeed an experience to watch it with an audience full of young men and women.
 We also get to see home videos and videos of the players in the dressing room along with interviews of Sachin’s family members.

 Facing one of the best spin bowlers from the Australian cricket team, Shane Warne, with whom he eventually became good friends with.